penterlab/penterlab-website/projects/index.md

 solid malignancies.
 A deeper understanding of the phenotypes and dynamics of leukemia-specific T cells is needed to advance T cell therapies for blood cancer.

-We use single cell and spatial sequencing approaches to identify therapeutically relevant T cells, for example in the context of allogeneic stem cell transplantation.
-We are also excited about understanding the phenotypes of T cells in extramedullary sites, given observed sensitivity of leukemia cutis to CTLA-4 blockade.
+We use single cell and spatial sequencing approaches to characterize and track therapeutically relevant T cells, for example in the context of allogeneic stem cell transplantation.
+We are also excited about understanding the phenotypes of T cells in extramedullary manifestations of AML, given observed sensitivity of leukemia cutis to CTLA-4 blockade.

 {%
   include figure.html